kazimuth/tendon/DESIGN.md

 convert consts to statics

 TODO: just don't have impls in functions, that ISN'T handled!!!!! why would you even do that anyway
+    or do it later

+TODO: investigate how rust handles multiple runtimes floating around, e.g. rust code loading python .so statically linked to rust

 ### ffi generation implementation